 - local and regional creative economic development that creates and expands jobs, businesses and income, through downtown and community revitalization, civic engagement, and cultural tourism programs

 - arts and creativity in education as a deliberate and pro-active strategy for workforce development, to expand skills training; stimulate creative thinking, ideas generation, innovation and inspiration; and enable entrepreneurship – all qualities needed in the 21st century world and workforce.

 - strengthening capacity and entrepreneurship for and in the state’s multi-faceted arts and culture infrastructure.

-Please cut-and-paste the text below to send your message.
+Please use the latest Arts Action Alert in Arts Wisconsin’s Legislative Action Center, or cut-and-paste the text below, to send your message.
 Don’t forget to personalize your message with examples from your work and your community.

 Investment in Wisconsin’s creative resources is an investment in Wisconsin’s future.

 During the current legislative and budget session, please support Senate Bill 82 and Assembly Bill 66 to establish a statewide creative economy development program.
 These bills establish a program to help Wisconsin identify, strengthen and expand its impressive creative resources through investment in local programs, workforce, and businesses, leading to sustainable job growth, a growing talent pool, improved educational outcomes for all Wisconsin students, and community vibrancy and vitality.

 Creating and sustaining places where people want to live, work and start a family are essential components to move Wisconsin forward competitively in the 21st century.
 Arts and culture, arts education and the creative industries play an important role in developing vibrant communities, educating and training the 21st century workforce, and building a foundation for growth and lifelong learning.